love-borjeson/tm_ws/README.md

 This is a *friendly, inclusive*, workshop.
 We believe that *trying* is the right thing to do, *even when you fail*.
 We thus *encourage everyone* who is interested to participate, regardless of prior knowledge.
 Should you feel that you need more preparations (theoretical, technical, or otherwise), that will not be the end of the world.

-Below follows instructions on how to prepare for the workshop.

-Identical instructions in Swedish can be found [here](https://docs.google.com/document/d/1OcbGpYs6L_KmWT6EYhjpi3MZJzX3CaNhHfDCrP5alDw/edit?usp=sharing).

 All material is unlicensed, i.e. donated to the public domain.
+For R, Rstudio and packages, additional licenses may apply.
 Please feel free to give credit where credits due.

 Responsible for this workshop: [Love Börjeson](love.borjeson@kb.se), Director of KBLab at the National Library of Sweden.

+You can take part in the workshop in two ways:

+**1. Run in RStudio Cloud** (recommended for inexperienced users)

+Get an account for free, here: Need to??

+Navigate to the project, here:

+In the bottom right workspace, open the Files tab (i.e. NOT the ol' Files menu at the top).

+Open "1_simple_model.R".

+That's it.

+**2. Run in your local IDE**

-**PREPARATIONS** IMPORTANT: DO THIS PRIOR TO THE WORKSHOP
+**Preparations** IMPORTANT: DO THIS PRIOR TO THE WORKSHOP

 It is usually pretty straight forward to complete the preparatory steps below.
 If you still encounter problems, consult your IT-support at your department.
 You can also try googling: if you get an error message, try pasting it into your browser.
-You can make the preparations running the preparation script (Option 1) OR by following the below instructions (Option 2).

-**Option 1:**

-Run the preparation script in R/RStudio named 0_preparations.R

-**Option 2**

 **Install R and RStudio**